 The Village Agents are a team of experienced rural community development specialists who work with local people to develop innovative and effective ways to bring services closer to rural people.
 The overall aim is to improve access to services for rural communities, to foster local provision and local solutions to identified issues and to improve the overall quality of life for all.

 How do Village Agents operate?

-- Fostering linkages between communities and service providers;
+- Fostering links between communities and organisations

 Our Team Members

 The Village Agents team currently operates across East Sussex.
 The areas and contact details are listed under each team members.